 I would call this "crowdthink," - accepting external group values, sublimating one's choices to the will of a consensus that comes from outside.
 A similar term "groupthink" (Janis 1972) refers to how members of a group tend to rationally conform to the group norm.
 Crowdthink dispenses with initial rationality.

-You're getting the drift here, McDonalds, Coke, all the rest - "the household names," market themselves as "being of a consistent quality, *whether that be bad or good in comparison with competiton is not the point.
+You're getting the drift here; McDonalds, Coke, all the rest - "the household names," market themselves as "being of a consistent quality, *whether that be bad or good in comparison with competition is not the point.
 I'm not saying that company advertising is accepted carte blanche, but that "perception" meets customer "expectation."
 Expectation is malleable.
 Advertising shapes it.

-*Ryanair had the customer service of warm doggie doo do for many years, until some brightspark at the company decided, there was no cost/benefit in shrieking at people like cattle - very catholic Ireland though.
-The point here is customers accepted groundstaff going batshit at "extra baggage" as a "cost" of the cheap airfare, and often both sides justified it as such.
+*Ryanair had the customer service of warm doggie doo do for many years, until some bright-spark at the company decided, there was no cost/benefit in shrieking at people like cattle - very catholic Ireland though.
+The point here is customers accepted ground-staff going batshit at "extra baggage" as a "cost" of the cheap airfare, and often both sides justified it as such.
 You pay more for better service.
 Think about it.

-In a world of unlimited choices - decisions are often made in advance of the thinking.
+In a world of unlimited choices - decisions are often made in advance of thinking.

 Branding is a tool you use to deliver the kind of consistent experience your customer expects.
 You build the "expectation" through advertising "consistent quality."